Lawyer are providing legal advice to clients.

 This is probably one of the first things you will need to do, and it’s one of the hardest, but it shouldn’t wait.
 The rest of the family will need to be told that your loved one passed.
 If you know of any close friends or acquaintances of your loved one, they should also be told.
 Their employer, if they had one, needs to be made aware.

 Now, how you should tell them is up to you, but a good rule of thumb is to have sensitivity and treat them as you would want to be told as much as is reasonable.
-Not everyone will need to be (or able to be) told in person, or over the phone, but for some people, especially closest relatives, that might be appropriate.
+Not everyone will need to be (or able to be) told in person, or over the phone, but for some people, especially close relatives, that might be appropriate.
 Even if you end up sending text or emails to some, try to keep the news off of social media until the closest relatives and friends have been notified; once it’s online, some people may find out that way – people who you intended to personally tell, and this can cause hard feelings.

 In BC, you are legally entitled to take up to 3 days of unpaid leave to attend to your loved ones’ affairs, but seeing how extensive this checklist is, and depending on how close you were to the person who passed, you may want to speak with your employer about taking more time off.